kicksordie/18/README.md

 # rmp-aui
-Rate My Professor - AUI
+👀 Rate My Professor - AUI

+Creating a review web app in which students will be able to find and rate professors.

+Technologies used:
+- React
+- Node.js
+- mongodb
+- socket.IO
+- aaand a ton of other things..

+TO DO:
+- ..